dotnet/designs/accepted/2021/experimental-features/experimental-features.md

 a previous preview as experimental.
 The reverse is also possible (and argubly not a breaking change) but probably less likely.

+### What is the quality bar for experimental features?

+Since experimental features ship with an GA build, there will still be a quality bar.
+For instance, we don't want experimental features to adversely affect the performance or stability of Visual Studio or unrelated areas in the .NET runtime itself.
+The reason being that developers frequently forgot that they turned experimental features on and if Visual Studio is becoming unresponsive or crashes, they will likely blame Visual Studio, without realizing that this is due to an experimental feature.
+This can result in negative customer sentiment which we need to avoid.

+Also, for Watson reports we likely want to record if experimental features were turned on (and which ones).
+This will allow us to measure how responsible experimental features are with respect to hangs and crashes.

 ### Can 3rd parties introduce their own experimental APIs?

 In this design the system has no way to prevent this and it will in fact just